Azure/Enterprise-Scale/docs/reference/adventureworks/README.md

 ![Enterprise-Scale with connectivity](./media/es-hubspoke.png)

-> For a detailed networking topology diagram for this reference implementation click [here](../../media/es-hubspoke-nw.png)
+> For a detailed networking topology diagram for this reference implementation click [here](../../wiki/media/es-hubspoke-nw.png).
+This is also available in Visio format from [here](https://raw.githubusercontent.com/microsoft/CloudAdoptionFramework/master/ready/enterprise-scale-architecture.vsdx)

 ## Next steps